 2) Romeo and Juliet by William Shakespeare.

 This might be a rare instance where I saw a movie before reading the book, in this case, the play.
 As a hopeless romantic, I always wanted to read Romeo and Juliet.
 When I finally read it, I loved it.
 The love story is innocent and pure in so many ways because the characters are so young.
 The events of the play take place over three to six days which meant there was constant action to propel the plot forward.
-It is sad yet cute love story.
-I really liked the movie adaptation of Romeo and Juliet which released in 1968.
+It is a sad yet cute love story.
+I really liked the movie adaptation of Romeo and Juliet which was released in 1968.

 3) A View from the bridge by Arthur Miller.

 A View from the Bridge might not seem as obvious as a choice like A Death of a Salesman does, but it is an interesting play to read.
-The play is set in the 1950’S Brooklyn community among the second generation Italian immigrants.
+The play is set in the 1950’S Brooklyn community among second-generation Italian immigrants.
 Eddie, the main character is the tragic hero but at times it can be hard to feel sympathy for him.
 The characters and the plot are engaging and unpredictable.
 It is one of my favorite plays.

 4) Waiting for Godot by Samuel Beckett.